Gelila21/Betty-sCusine/README.md

 # Betty-sCusine

-This is an unofficial small business website that I developed as part of the assessment for Snapchat Academies summer program.
+This is an unofficial small business website that I developed.
 The website is designed for a small business and aims to showcase its products, services, and contact information.

 Technologies Used